awsdocs/amazon-ec2-user-guide-windows/doc_source/nvme-ebs-volumes.md

 # Amazon EBS and NVMe on Windows instances<a name="nvme-ebs-volumes"></a>

 EBS volumes are exposed as NVMe block devices on instances built on the [Nitro System](instance-types.md#ec2-nitro-instances)\.
+When you attach a volume to your instance, you include a device name for the volume\.
+This device name is used by Amazon EC2\.
+The block device driver for the instance assigns the actual volume name when mounting the volume, and the name assigned can be different from the name that Amazon EC2 uses\.

 The EBS performance guarantees stated in [Amazon EBS Product Details](http://aws.amazon.com/ebs/details/) are valid regardless of the block\-device interface\.